Weddings, Partnerships, Elopements, Commitment Ceremonies & Renewal of Vows

 Celebration of life ceremonies /memorials

-What's the difference between a ceremony led by a Celebrant, a Humanist or a Registrar
+What's the difference between a ceremony led by an Independent Celebrant, a Humanist or a Registrar?

 I am an Independent Celebrant.
 I am not restricted by any belief or faith and can, therefore, include in a ceremony what is important to you whether that be religious, non-religious, spiritual, or otherwise.